ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 <a id="Description"></a>
 ## Description
-This miniprogram allow the user to control the different systems of the sensor and to perform the experiments.
+This miniprogram allows the user to control the different systems of the sensor and to perform the experiments.
 The GUI can be used in two modes: with a camera or with a spectrometer, depending on which measurement is better suited for the experiment.
-The GUI will then automatically adapt the interface to the pluged in measurement device.
+The GUI will then automatically adapt the interface to the plugged in measurement device.

 The GUI is divided into 3 parts:
-- **Microfluidics** which controls the pump
+- **Microfluidics section**, which controls the pump;
-- **Measurement device** which controls either the camera or the spectrometer depending on which is pluged in, and procresses the signal to obtain a signal over time
+- **Measurement device section**, which controls either the camera or the spectrometer depending on which is plugged in, and processes the signal to obtain a signal over time
-- **Motor control** which controls the DC motor to open or close the measurement chamber
+- **Motor control section**, which controls the DC motor to open or close the measurement chamber

 <a id="Interface"></a>
 ### Interface
-The GUI is presented as follows, with on the left, the image/spectrograph and the signal over time, and on the right, the control buttons and the parameters to set.
+The GUI is presented as follows, displaying on the left the image/spectrograph and the signal over time, and on the right the control buttons and the parameters to set.

 <a id="Microfluidic-system"></a>
 ### Microfluidic system